By: Lois Lee, MD, MPH, FAAP

 At the seaside or lake, they should always face the water so they can see new waves coming in.
 Teach kids to wade in feet-first so they can check the water's temperature and depth.
 Make sure they never dive or jump from high points such as a bridge, boat or dock, where shallow depths or underwater debris can cause serious head and spine injuries.

-Appoint a water watcher.
+Assign a water watcher.

 Small children and those without strong swimming skills should wear a life jacket in or near the water, the Red Cross says.
 Families should also don certified life jackets whenever they're boating, paddling, waterskiing or skimming along on jet skis.

-For young kids, this means having an adult beside them, within arm's reach, whenever they're in the water, keeping one hand on them while they float, paddle or play.
+Require children to ask a parent or trusted adult for permission before going into the water.
+Use a buddy system; for young kids, this means having an adult beside them, within arm's reach, whenever they're in the water, keeping one hand on them while they float, paddle or play.
 This is called touch supervision.

 As kids gain water safety skills (and show they can be trusted to stick together), they can swim and splash in groups.
 The forever-and-always rule is that no one goes in the water alone.